Allan Donald: After retirement

 Having retired from playing, Donald pursued a commentary stint with the South African Broadcasting Corporation.
 (SABC) in their coverage of South Africa's home Tests, alongside former teammate Daryll Cullinan.
 In May 2007, Donald was appointed as a temporary bowling consultant for the England cricket team.
 His involvement impressed many, and was praised by several players.
 Donald's original brief contract was extended until September 2007.
 Donald decided not to continue with his coaching role at the end of September 2007, citing the strain of touring and his wish to be with his family.
 Donald was a coach at Warwickshire County Cricket Club, and in partnership with fellow coach Ashley Giles helped the county to win the Second Division of the County Championship in 2008.

 Donald coached the reigning Zimbabwean domestic champions, Mountaineers, in 2010.
 He served as the bowling coach for the New Zealand cricket team for the ODI series against Pakistan, and the 2011 Cricket World Cup.
 In May 2011, he was one of the top contenders who was willing to become the fast bowling coach of Australian cricket team but he lost the opportunity as Cricket Australia opted to pick countryman Craig McDermott instead.
 As a result, according to a report in May 2011, Donald decided to rejoin New Zealand cricket coaching staff after previously serving in an interim capacity on a contractual basis and he was tipped to sign a two-year deal with New Zealand Cricket.
 However a month later as of June 2011, he later reversed his decision and stated he had ambitions in order to secure a coaching position in South African cricket.

-In July 2011, Donald was drafted into Gary Kirsten's coaching team as bowling coach to the South African cricket team.
+In July 2011, Donald joined Gary Kirsten's coaching team as bowling coach to the South African cricket team.
 Kirsten left his post in May 2013, and Russell Domingo was appointed as his replacement.
 Donald was the bowling coach of South Africa under head coach Domingo; he was replaced by Charl Langeveldt.
 Donald was also the bowling coach of Royal Challengers Bangalore in the Indian Premier League.
 In 2012, there were reports claiming that he would join the Bangladeshi coaching staff but he denied such reports insisting that he would remain with he South African cricket.